FAQs

 - Dramamine or your favorite motion-sickness remedy

 - Soap in a soap dish, or liquid camp soap.
-Or skip this and use shampoo for everything.
+Or skip this and use shampoo for

 - Spare eyeglasses and/or contact lenses